quandyfactory/dicttoxml/README.markdown

 ### Installation

-Download the installation file `dict2xml-[version].tar.gz` and unzip it.
-Then, from a terminal or command window, type the command:
+Download this package and unzip it.
+Then, from a terminal or command window, navigate into the folder for this library type the command:

     python setup.py install